express-ts/create-npack-app/docusaurus/docs/analyzing-the-bundle-size.md

 JavaScript bundles using the source maps.
 This helps you understand where code bloat is coming from.

-To add Source map explorer to a Create React App project, follow these steps:
+To add Source map explorer to a Create Npack App project, follow these steps:

 ```sh
 npm install --save source-map-explorer